 Many of the times, we think of going for Free Hosting and Domain which is available in the market.
-But there is no used of going for this type of web hosting because you are not paying anything to them.
+But there is no use of going for this type of web hosting because you are not paying anything to them.
 So, there is no guarantee of data you have hosting on their Server.
-They show there own advertisement for your data and might your data may get lose.
+They show their own advertisement for your data and might get lost.

-So let me allow to share my comprehensive knowledge about Web Hosting which you should take for your blog and website.
-I guarantee you this guide help you to choose the correct web hosting for your blog and website.
+So let me share my comprehensive knowledge about Web Hosting which you should take for your blog and website.
+I guarantee you this guide will help you to choose the correct web hosting for your blog and website.

 4 must-know tips before you get started with Web Hosting

-- Beware of Price Tricks: At the Beginning of landing page of every hosting provider find the cheapest cost for their hosting but you start taking action you will find a hike in their prices because they are showing you a rate for 24 months or 36 months hosting price at the time of checkout.
+- Beware of Price Tricks: At the Beginning of the landing page every hosting provider finds the cheapest cost for their hosting but if you start taking action you will find a hike in their prices because they are showing you a rate for 24 months or 36 months hosting price at the time of checkout.
 Always take care of it.
 The more you purchase the more discount they offer.
 Always plan your investment according to their Budget.

 - Know your Limit: How comfortable are you with creating your own website?
 Do you need external help to understand the various implications (including legal and commercial ones) that publishing one involves?